-Hearing Care for Infants and Children
+Hearing Care for Children

 Speech, learning or behavioral issues are often the first indicators of a possible hearing problem.
 These problems arise when a child has a hearing deficit.
 Pediatric audiologists can diagnose and treat speech and hearing disorders.